alaiatai/oncodecoded/_pages/about.md

 - Targeted treatments improve outcomes.
 - Knowledge empowers patients & families.

+Cancer isn’t just one disease—it’s a collection of many, each with its own mutations.
+By understanding these mutations, doctors can choose treatments that are most likely to work.

 🚀 Explore how precision medicine is shaping the future!